IchabodMorningstar/changlan_chen/README.md

 ## Research & Projects
 ### Interpreting Working Memory Capacity Limitations Using Artificial Neural Networks
-Capstone, Supervisor: Prof. Sukbin Lim, NYUSH, China Sep.
+Capstone, Supervisor: Prof. Sukbin Lim, NYUSH, China <br>
+Sep.
 2024 - present

--Simulated the human brain activities using ANNs, specifically Recurrent Neural Networks (RNNs), to encode and memorize multiple stimuli simultaneously;
+- Simulated the human brain activities using ANNs, specifically Recurrent Neural Networks (RNNs), to encode and memorize multiple stimuli simultaneously;
--Focused on determining neural structures required to generate human-like behaviors in natural environments, then designed and pre-trained CNN models to replicate the naturalistic constraints;
+- Focused on determining neural structures required to generate human-like behaviors in natural environments, then designed and pre-trained CNN models to replicate the naturalistic constraints;
--Combine the pre-trained CNN with RNN to simulate the visual input limits and neural activities of the human brain, and analyze these constraints;
+- Combine the pre-trained CNN with RNN to simulate the visual input limits and neural activities of the human brain, and analyze these constraints;
--Conducted low-dimensional analysis and hand-tuned modeling to extract underlying principles behind human-like behaviors.
+- Conducted low-dimensional analysis and hand-tuned modeling to extract underlying principles behind human-like behaviors.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)